 Putting the Mondragon model into practice

-Along with his polytechnic school, Dan operates a non-profit organisation which advises struggling companies on how they can recover.
-Through this initiative, he has been able to show a number of companies the benefits of the Mondragon model and has seen it successfully implemented across the globe.
+Along with his polytechnic school program, Dan operates a non-profit organisation—Manufactring Renaissance—which advises struggling companies on how they can recover.
+Through this initiative, he has been able to show others the benefits of the Mondragon model and has seen it successfully implemented across the globe.

 “I ran across a small, full service printing company that employed about 25 people.
 The owner had throat cancer, and wanted to sell the company, had no one in his family to buy it.
 I asked him if he’d ever considered selling to his employees.”